The Pros and Cons of a Scheduled Nap Time for Babies & Toddlers - Baby Chick

 Striking a Balance With Scheduled Nap Times

-2. Try for a cool, dark environment—If you’re not lucky enough to have an easy sleeper, prepare the nap time environment.
-A cool, calm, dark place is most conducive to sleep.
+• Try for a cool, dark environment.
+If you’re not lucky enough to have an easy sleeper, prepare the nap time environment.
+A cool, calm, dark place is most conducive to sleep.9,12

-3. Use white noise—If your child is a light sleeper, white noise can mask the sounds of daily activities.
-There is no need to run the drier or vacuum, though.
-Just buy a white noise machine for your child’s room.
+• Use white noise.
+If your child is a light sleeper, white noise can mask the sounds of daily activities to help them fall asleep.
+There’s no need to run the dryer or vacuum, though.
+Just buy a white noise machine for your child’s room.9,13

-4. No naps close to bedtime—Hectic days sometimes result in postponed naps.
+• Ensure there are no naps close to bedtime.
+Hectic days sometimes result in postponed naps.
 But don’t wait until early evening for the nap to happen.
-You may end up with a kid who can’t sleep through the night.
+You may end up with a kid who can’t sleep through the night.14

 Share